roboguy13/pldi-se/some-question-ideas.md

 - How can I implement an interpreter where undefined variables are treated as "uninterpreted symbols"? (*"What is normalization-by-evaluation, aka NbE?"*)?
 - How can I determine the possible implementations of a function when I'm just given its type? (*"What is relational parametricity?"*)
 - What are logical relations?
 They seem to be both a proof technique as well as a mathematical object studied in their own right.
 And both of those aspects are applied to programming language semantics.
+- Let's say I have a PL with multiple stages, maybe macro expansion and runtime.
+How do I ensure at compile-time that programs are "well-staged?" (*A specific instance of "What are modal types?"*)
+- What is "type soundness?"
+How do I know if my type system is sound? (*focus on syntactic type soundness, briefly describe semantic type soundness at the end*)

 The linear types, session types and game semantics questions might all relate to each other.